7 Common Network Issues and How to Resolve Them Fast

 To troubleshoot this issue, use the ipconfig command.
 If the workstation has assigned itself an IP address that begins with 169.x.x.x, it means that no IP address was available from the DHCP server.

 The Quick Fix: Some users on cable internet might not have a local router, in which case IP addresses are assigned on a limited basis directly from your ISP.
 You have probably run out of allowed IP addresses from your ISP.
-The solution to this is to purchase either a standalone router or WiFi access point with an integrated router.
+The solution to this is to purchase either a standalone router or a WiFi access point with an integrated router.
 This creates your own local pool of internal addresses, ensuring you won't run out.

 If you already have a local router with DHCP, the default address pool might be too small for your network.
 By accessing the DHCP settings on the router, you can adjust the size of the address pool to meet your network's needs.